Field Collection for Fusion Projects | XGRIDS Pro Guide

 Continue Scanning the Overlap Zone

-After marking the point, continue scanning through the overlap zone for at least 50 ft (15 m) more before stopping the segment.
-The overlap zone coverage must extend beyond the connection point location, not end at it.
+After marking the point, continue scanning through the overlap zone for at least 50 ft (15 m) before stopping the segment.
+The overlap zone coverage must extend beyond the control point location, not end at it.

 5